Download the Cortina Delicious App!DOWNLOAD

-At the 5 Torri the Italian trenches can be seen.
-The terrace of the refuges command splendid views of the Col di Lana, the Tofana di Rozes, the Castelletto and the Col di Bos.
-At Falzarego Pass you can go up to the Lagazuoi by cable car, to reach the highest point of the Tour, a full 2800 metres high.
+At the 5 Torri, you can see the Italian trenches.
+The terraces of the refuges offer stunning views of the Col di Lana, the Tofana di Rozes, the Castelletto and the Col di Bos.
+At the Falzarego Pass, you can get up to Mt.
+Lagazuoi by cable car to reach the highest point of the Tour: 2800 metres.

-From the cable car cabin can be seen the openings of the Italian mine tunnel and the Tre Sassi Fort on the road to the Valparola Pass.
+From the cable car cabin, you can see the entrance of the Italian mine tunnel and the Tre Sassi Fort on the road to the Valparola Pass.

-On the Lagazuoi, you can visit the Austrian machine gun post and just below it the guard post with the officers’ shack, with skis at its feet.
+On Mt.
+Lagazuoi, you can visit on skis the Austrian machine gun post and just below the guard post with the officers’ huts.

-You then descend by the Armentarola slope, in one of the most fascinating environments of the Dolomites.
+You then descend the Armentarola slope, in one of the most fascinating environments of the Dolomites.
 At the bottom, a horse-drawn tow takes the skiers to the slopes of the Badia Valley, where they proceed to Arabba, Padon and Marmolada.
-You will need to have a Dolomiti Superski skipass for use the free skibus service.

 The Great War Ski Tour from Falzarego to the 5 Torri

-If you follow the Tour in an anticlockwise direction, you can reach the slopes of the 5 Torri from Falzarego on skis.
+If you follow the Tour in a clockwise direction, you can reach the slopes of the 5 Torri from Falzarego on skis.

-You then go down the "Fedare" slope to the homonymous refuge, where there is a shuttle service providing the link with Pescul and the Civetta, and the continuation of the Tour.
+You then ski down the Fedare slope to the homonymous refuge, where a shuttle service provides the connection with Pescul, the Civetta, and the continuation of the Tour.

 The Great War Ski Tour starting from Badia

-From the Pass, you can take the cable car to the top of Mount.
+From the Pass, you can take the cable car to the top of Mount Lagazuoi.

-From there, you descend along the "Lagazuoi" slope to reach the Gallina Ridge ski lifts and thence the 5 Torri chair lift, continuing the Tour in the direction of the Giau Pass.
+From there, you descend along the Lagazuoi slope to reach the Gallina Ridge ski lifts and then the 5 Torri chairlift, continuing the Tour in the Giau Pass direction.